allenai/natural-instructions/tasks/README.md

 `task642_esnli_classification` | Classification based on if two statements agree/disagree or can't be determined. | Classification
 `task643_refresd_classification` | Classification based on if an english and french sentence are different or equivalent. | Classification
-`task644_refresd_translation` | Translation from english to french sentences. | Translation
+`task644_refresd_translation` | Translation from english to french sentences. | Translation `task747_glucose_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or human drive in the story that caused that sentence | Sentence Generation
+`task748_glucose_reverse_cause_event_detection` | Given a story and a selected sentence, find an event that is directly caused or made possible by that sentence | Sentence Generation
+`task749_glucose_reverse_cause_emotion_detection` | Given a story and a selected sentence, find an emotion or a human drive that is directly caused or made possible by that sentence | Sentence Generation